 This enables us to use the procedure that was introduced in the proof of \cite[Thm.~4.5]{KS2005} and carried out in detail in \cite[Sect.~3]{BaNam2014}.
 We construct a new directed graph $\widetilde{G}$ by adding $\ell_j-1$ vertices on edge $\ee_j$ for all $j\in J$.
 The newly obtained edges inherit the direction of the original edge and are parametrised as unit intervals $[0,1]$.
 We can thus consider a new problem on $\widetilde{G}$ with corresponding functions $\widetilde{u}_j$ and velocities $\widetilde{c}_j:=c$ for each $j\in\widetilde{J}$.
 After appropriately correcting the initial and boundary conditions the new problem is equivalent to the original one.
 Since all the velocities on the edges of the new graph are equal, we can treat this case by rescaling to 1 and use the results from Subsection \ref{subs:simple}.
 Moreover, since \eqref{as:c-lim} and \eqref{pj} hold, the procedure described in \cite[Sect.~3]{BaNam2014} for the finite case can be as preformed in the infinite case as well.
 Hence, we even obtain an isomorphism between the corresponding semigroups.

 \begin{theorem} Let the assumptions \eqref{as:c-lim} and \eqref{pj} on the velocities $c_j$ hold.
-Then operator $(A_C,\dom(A_C))$, defined in \eqref{eqn:Gen}, generates a contraction bi-continuous semigroup $(T_C(t))_{t\geq0}$ on $X$ with respect to the weak$^*$-topology.
-Moreover, there exists an isomorphism $S\colon X\to X$ such that
+Then {the} operator $(A_C,\dom(A_C))$, defined in \eqref{eqn:Gen}, generates a contraction bi-continuous semigroup $(T_C(t))_{t\geq0}$ on $X$ with respect to the weak$^*$-topology.
+Moreover, there exists {a lattice} isomorphism $S\colon X\to X$ such that

-where the semigroup $(T(t))_{t\geq0}$ is given by \eqref{eqn:seminet} \end{theorem}
+where the semigroup $(T(t))_{t\geq0}$ is given by \eqref{eqn:seminet}. \end{theorem}

-{ Finally, we also allow nonzero absorption functions $q_j$.
+Finally, we also allow nonzero absorption functions $q_j$.
 Notice, that \eqref{eqn:F} is equivalent to the abstract Cauchy problem associated to the following operator

 where $M_{q_j}$ denotes the multiplication operator with the function $q_j$.
 We can split the operator $A$ into a sum of operators